 Extractions&Ire, like NurdRage, is a channel dedicated to practical chemical engineering.
 Their videos demonstrate how you can take all that chemistry you learned and put it to use in the world making things with it.
 The channel is only a couple of years old, so there isn’t an overwhelming volume of content, but what is there is the kind of video that graduates of a university chemistry program will get a lot out of and appreciate.

 Produced by the same people who make Extractions&Ire, Explosions&Fire (there are two channels, Explosions&Fire and Explosions&Fire2) is all about blowing stuff up with science.
 These are the kinds of videos that excite both chemists and non-chemists alike.
 The simple joy of watching a chemical reaction blow apart a tin can with a loud bang has been the not-always-unspoken motivator for millions of chemistry students over the centuries.
-The people behind Explosions&Fire take the chemistry very seriously, but not themselves, which make their videos that much more enjoyable.
+The people behind Explosions&Fire take the chemistry very seriously, but not themselves, which makes their videos that much more enjoyable.

 The Future of Science Education and Entertainment

 YouTube channels are a tricky business for most people, but for scientists, it's especially challenging trying to break down complex ideas into the kind of content that YouTube was built to broadcast.
-Fortunately, Scientists from every field of the Natural Sciences have stepped to meet that challenge, whether it is to aid struggling students, to inject science education more directly into our culture, or simply to entertain the masses with the spectacle and wonder that science alone produces.
+Fortunately, scientists from every field of the Natural Sciences have stepped to meet that challenge, whether it is to aid struggling students, to inject science education more directly into our culture, or simply to entertain the masses with the spectacle and wonder that science alone produces.

-The list we've drawn up of the best chemistry channels is by no means exhaustive, not to mention the fact that new channels are starting up every day, but these channels provide an excellent jumping off point into the fast-growing world of YouTube science content.
+The list we've drawn up of the best chemistry channels is by no means exhaustive, not to mention the fact that new channels are starting up every day, but these channels provide an excellent jumping-off point into the fast-growing world of YouTube science content.
 How far you can go is limited only by your desire to learn more, something that becomes easier every day thanks to the channels on our list and others like them.